Virgin Media One: Soap opera

 In late 2009, following the cancellation of RTÉ's critically acclaimed medical drama series The Clinic TV3 speculated at reviving the show as a soap rather than a serial.
 TV3 later confirmed it would not seek to revive the show.

 TV3 tendered for a production company to produce a new weekly soap for the channel, which would air from 2015.
 UK production houses Lime Productions (Hollyoaks) and Zodiak Media (Being Human) along with Irish production houses Element Pictures (Pure Mule) and Parallel Films (The Clinic) were among 16 tenders brought to TV3 for the new soap.
 According to The Sunday Times, 2 March 2014, TV3 sent a letter of intent to Element Pictures and Company Pictures to produce the new soap.
 Filming was to begin in the summer of 2014.

 Virgin Media Ireland's main soap was Red Rock.
 It began filming in October 2014 and began airing in January 2015.
 It aired on Wednesday and Thursday nights at 20:30.
 It is set in a fictional fishing village in Dublin.
 The series was partly funded through the licence fee by the Broadcasting Authority of Ireland, funding up to 18% of costs.
 The series cost about €4.4million to produce 104 episodes.
 The series took a break during the summer months.
-However, in 2017 the channel confirmed this soap would end the finally episodes were spread out between 2018 and late 2019.
+However, in 2017 the channel confirmed this soap would end the final episodes were spread out between 2018 and late 2019.